Halesowen Town F.C.: History

 Halesowen made further appearances in the first round of the FA Cup in 1987–88 and again in 1988–89 when they played Football League opposition for the first time, losing 2–0 at Brentford.
 They won the Midland Division in 1989–90, earning promotion to the Premier Division, with another FA Cup first round appearance ending in a 1–0 defeat at Cardiff City.
 They went on to meet Tranmere Rovers in the first round in 1990–91, losing 2–1, and Farnborough Town in 1991–92, losing 4–0 in a replay.

 Halesowen were Premier Division runners-up in 1995–96, missing out on the title and promotion to the Football Conference by three points.
 However, the early 2000s saw the club yo-yo between the divisions; in 2000–01 they finished bottom of the Premier Division and were relegated to the Western Division.
 The following season saw them return to the Premier Division as the first opportunity as they won the Western Division.
 An immediate relegation back to the Western Division at the end of the 2002–03 season was followed by another immediate promotion back to the Premier Division.
 In 2004–05 another FA Cup first round appearance ended with a 2–1 defeat at Yeading.
 In 2007–08 the club finished third in the Premier Division, qualifying for the promotion play-offs; after beating Chippenham Town 2–1 in the semi-finals, they lost 2–1 to Team Bath in the final.

 The 2010–11 season saw Halesowen finish bottom of the Premier Division, resulting in relegation to Division One South & West.
 In 2012 they were transferred to Division One South of the Northern Premier League, which they won in 2013–14, earning promotion to the league's Premier Division.
 The club were transferred to the Premier Central division of the Southern League at the end of the 2017–18 season as part of the restructuring of the non-League pyramid.
 At the end of the 2020–21 season they were transferred to Division One Midlands of the Northern Premier League.
+In 2022–23 the club were runners-up in Division One Midlands, qualifying for the play-offs.
+After beating Coleshill Town 3–1 in the semi-finals, they defeated Spalding United 2–1 after extra time in the final to earn promotion to the Premier Division Central of the Southern League.
+In 2024–25 the club finished fourth in the Premier Division Central, before losing 3–2 to AFC Telford United in the play-off semi-finals.